-Each character is a collection of weapons, armor, and magic items, with two stats: Level and Class.
-For instance, you might describe your character as "a Level 8 Tailor with Braids and the Teleporting Boots."
+Each character is a collection of weapons, armor, and magic items, with three stats: Level, Race, and Class.
+You might describe your character as "a Level 8 Elf Wizard with Boots of Butt-Kicking and the Licorice Whip."

 Level: This is a measure of how buff and studly you are.
 When the rules or cards refer to your Level, capitalized, they mean this number.